CTPD: Cross-Modal Temporal Pattern Discovery for Enhanced Multimodal Electronic Health Records Analysis: Conclusion

 \section{Conclusion}

 In this paper, we present the Cross-Modal Temporal Pattern Discovery (\modelname) framework, which captures cross-modal temporal patterns and incorporates them with timestamp-level embeddings for more accurate clinical outcome predictions based on multimodal EHR data.
-To efficiently optimize the framework, we introduce a contrastive-based TPNCE loss to enhance cross-modal alignment, along with two reconstruction objectives to retain core information from each modality.
+To efficiently optimize the framework, we introduce a Temporal Pattern Noise Contrastive Estimation (TP-NCE) loss to enhance cross-modal alignment, along with two reconstruction objectives to retain core information from each modality.
 Our experiments on two clinical prediction tasks using the MIMIC-III dataset demonstrate the effectiveness of \modelname\ in multimodal EHR analysis.